dromologue/ContinuousTransformation/Patterns/DontCountHorses.md

 # DontCountHorses

 ## Context
-The stable door is open because it was not bolted, the horses have escaped.
+The stable door is open, it was not bolted, the horses have escaped.
 What to do?

 ## Forces
 + Desire to find the horses and count them